hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 * W3C Decentralized Identifiers (DIDs)
 * W3C Verifiable Credentials (VCs)
 * W3C Verifiable Presentations (VPs)
-* Decentralized ledger technologies.
+* Public decentralized ledger technologies (DLTs).
 * Policy workflow engines through fully configurable and human readable “logic blocks” accessible through either a user interface or an application programming interface (API).

-Like mentioned at the beginning of this section, similar logic can be easily applied to other rationales.
+## Rationale

+Soil is the greatest land store of carbon, and if correct agricultural processes aren't followed this can trigger a negative effect of carbon stores.
+Organizations such as DOVU believe that such projects should include incentivization structures by default including a layer of accountability so that the carbon capture abilities of soil are optimized.

+There are a number of elements that are required:

+- A project owner that has been created and is linked to a new Ecological Project (EP).
+- A link between HTS (to issue tokenized carbon offsets) and HCS (to log the evidence supporting the issuance of tokenized carbon offsets), a common format.
+- A genesis message that would the initial asset in terms of a Core Carbon Principals (CCP) token.
+- State changes of the CCP representation, with versions and updates including additionally and leakage.
+- Continued messages, with a common schema that can be used as a mechanism to upload evidence.
+- I expect that this work will continue to evolve and adjust over time.

+These elements listed above would require a dynamic Policy Workflow Engine.

+Listed above is just one rationale, however, a similar workflow will be required to fulfill various use cases / polices.

 ## User stories